MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

     :::column-end:::
 :::row-end:::

-By building or converting your existing site to a PWA, to better engage your existing audience with push notifications, app-like integration and offline support.
-At the same time, continue to build your audience on the open web, as users discover your PWA through search and link-sharing.
+By building or converting your existing site to a PWA, you engage better with your existing audience using push notifications, app-like integration, and offline support.
+At the same time, you should continue to build your audience on the open web, as users discover your PWA through search and link-sharing.
 Best of all, you may update your app by simply updating your web server code.

 ## PWAs on Microsoft Edge (Chromium)

-When you build a *Progressive Web App* targeting web standard APIs, your application may be deployed across platforms and devices and take advantage of the device specific capabilities as available.
-PWAs in Microsoft Edge (Chromium) are completely standards-based from a web platform perspective and enable users to install the app directly from within the browser without the need for Store-based deployment or registration.
+When you build a Progressive Web App targeting web standard APIs, your application may be deployed across platforms and devices and take advantage of the device specific capabilities as available.
+PWAs in Microsoft Edge \(Chromium\) are completely standards-based from a web platform perspective and enable users to install the app directly from within the browser without the need for Store-based deployment or registration.
 Desktop PWAs are supported on any of the platforms Microsoft Edge \(Chromium\) is available, including Windows 7, Windows 10, and macOS.
 Other benefits include:

 *   Applications may be installed directly from within the browser via the **Install** icon in the navigation bar.